List of Cars characters: River Scott

-Junior "Midnight" Moon
+Junior Moon

 Junior "Midnight" Moon (voiced by Junior Johnson) is a 1940 Ford Standard Coupe who raced in the Piston Cup and was friends with Doc Hudson.
-Junior was one of the first cars who used the drafting technique in stock car racing.
+Junior is said to have pioneered the drafting technique in stock car racing.

-Louise "Barnstormer" Nash
+Louise Nash

 Louise "Barnstormer" Nash (voiced by Margo Martindale) is a 1950 Nash Ambassador who raced in the Piston Cup with Doc Hudson.
 Known as the "First Lady of Racing", Nash was the first female car who raced in the Piston Cup and had to steal a racing number, 94, in order to compete.
-According to River Scott, Nash became romantically attracted to Doc Hudson at one point, although Hudson was uninterested and turned her down.
+According to River Scott, Nash had "serious eyes" for Doc Hudson at one point, although Nash said Hudson simply didn't like fast women which left her out.

 Leroy Heming

-Leroy Heming is a 1955 Chrysler C300 who raced in the Piston Cup.
+Leroy Heming is a 1950s Chrysler C300 who raced in the Piston Cup.
 Leroy entered the Piston Cup as a rookie and was one of the fastest new cars at the time.
 His surname is a reference to the Hemi line of engines found in Chrysler vehicles.
 During McQueen and Cruz's time in Thomasville, Smokey told the story to them of how Leroy once tried to challenge Doc Hudson during a race at Thomasville Speedway by ramming him into the wall.
 Hudson managed to evade Leroy spectacularly on the final lap and won, stunning Leroy and earning his respect in the process.

 Introduced in Planes

 Dusty Crophopper

 Dusty Crophopper (voiced by Dane Cook) was inspired by the Air Tractor AT-502, Cessna and the PZL-Mielec M-18 Dromader.
-He is painted white and orange with some black stripes.
-After his training, he has the black Jolly Wrenches insignia Skipper earned him up front as well as "D7" on his rudder.
-Since the Germany leg in the WATG rally, he gained blue racing stripes and the number 7 in a white circle on his body and wings.
-After becoming severely damaged en route to Mexico in the storm, most Wings Around The Globe racers gave him new parts as well as gaining T-33 Shooting Star wings and a Skyslicer MK V propeller.
-At the end of the film, he has a Jolly Wrenches paint job while racing with Skipper, having been made an honorary Jolly Wrench.
+He is painted white and orange with some black stripes and a "D7" on his rudder.
+After his training, he has the black Jolly Wrenches insignia Skipper earned him up front.
+Since the Germany leg in the WATG rally, he gained blue stripes and the number 7 in a white circle on his body and wings.
+After severely crashing en route to Mexico in the storm, most Wings Around The Globe racers gave him new parts as well as gaining T-33 Shooting Star wings and a Skyslicer MK 5 propeller.
+At the end of the film, he has a Jolly Wrenches paint job while heading back to Propwash Junction with Skipper, having been made an honorary Jolly Wrench.